 Now known as virtual collaboration, this modern standard corporate practice provides an easy way for virtual or freelance staff members to work side-by-side with in-house staff.
 Although the people involved in virtual collaboration are not physically together, they rely on technology-based products to accomplish many of the necessary project requirements, including meetings, cross-discipline collaborative project management, and final sign-offs on business plans.

 Global companies are tasked with an increased need to create a work environment that seamlessly includes both remote workers and office-based staff.
 In today’s global marketplace, companies are using remote offices that unite employees across continents, including those who live in time-zones that are different from their main office.
 While the best method of accomplishing group projects is often thought to be through direct, in-person environments, this is not a viable option for most international companies.
-That’s why finding reliable ways to use technology to bring remote offices together is an important tool for today’s corporations.
+That’s why finding reliable ways to use technology to bring remote offices together is an essential tool for today’s corporations.

-Some organizations may have been hesitant to use some of the advances in virtual collaboration technology in the past, simply due to their assumption that the technology was costly or difficult to implement.
+Some organizations may have been hesitant to use some of the advances in virtual collaboration technology in the past, simply due to their assumption that the technology was costly or challenging to implement.
 But any corporation that has employees in more than one office, especially if those offices are geographically far apart or work in different time zones, and expects to compete on an international level, will have found a way to embrace online collaboration tools for the betterment of the organization.

 Virtual technologies, which can be as simple as adding a collaboration app to an employee’s mobile device, can increase problem-solving abilities while enhancing productivity and efficiency.
-In fact, in a survey conducted by WorldCom, the vast majority (as much as 90 percent of respondents) indicated that online collaboration tools help them save company money and improve their time management.
-This is why it’s important to consider 2016’s virtual collaboration trends.

 Although in-person meetings might be the preferred method of collaboration, especially for more established organizations, successful companies that are adept at working in today’s technological society know the best employees might not be geographically close to the main office.